San Miguel Beermen: 2011–2013: The Petronovela and assembling the Death Five

-Post-Petronovela (back as San Miguel Beermen, 2014)
+2014–present: The June Mar Fajardo era

+2014: Fajardo's rise to prominence

+The centerpiece of the "Death Five", June Mar Fajardo led the team to 12 championships as of 2026, evolving into one of the league's greatest players.

 On January 13, 2014, SMC President Ramon S. Ang announced that the Petron Blaze Boosters will revert its name back to San Miguel Beermen starting the 2014 PBA Commissioner's Cup, in time for the 25th anniversary of the team's 1989 PBA Grand Slam season.
 In line with the name change, they also made personnel movements.
 They elevated longtime assistant coach Biboy Ravanes as head coach and John Todd Purves as active consultant.
 On February 18, 2014, they traded Alex Cabagnot to GlobalPort for Sol Mercado, and acquired Rico Maierhofer from Barako Bull via a complex seven player trade.
 Assistant coaches Siot Tanquincen and Leo Austria were let go by the organization as part of the coaching rigodon.

 On April 29, 2014, the San Miguel Beermen traded young big man Yousef Taha for GlobalPort Batang Pier's rookie big man, Justin Chua.

 After Luigi Trillo resigned with their main rival Alaska Aces, Beermen Governor Robert Non was offered Trillo to be the new head coach to replace Biboy Ravanes.
 But that time the Beermen offered him, Trillo was already talking with the Meralco Bolts.